 See Me is Scotland's Programmed to tackle mental health stigma and discrimination.
-They are funded by Scottish Government and Comic Relief and are managed by SAMH and the Mental Health Foundation.

 User and Carer Involvement is a Scottish charity operating across the Dumfries and Galloway Region.
 Their mission is to ensure that people who have mental illness, dementia or learning disabilities, and their carers have a representative voice and, as a result, see positive changes in their service provision.

 To contact the team for more information about the programme, events and resources contact our inbox at firstname.lastname@example.org.

 Safe maternal and newborn care is the year's theme for #WorldPatientSafetyDay We've published a blog from our Midwifery Clinical Lead, Angela Cunningham, detailing the work of @mcqicspsp, making maternity care as safe as possible.
 Read her blog: tinyurl.com/4yvf5f72 pic.twitter.com/lL4hmQlHyR